lserrudo/lserrudo.github.io/_pages/about.md

 My primary research interests are Labor Economics, Development Economics, Macroeconomics and Applied econometrics.

-I'm author of Fake Oxymoron blog, and persuing the draft in the bolivian national basketball team.
+I'm author of Oxymoron't blog, and persuing the draft in the bolivian national basketball team.